 From there she appeared in school talent shows, musicals, and other events.
 Her older sister encouraged her to join her high school’s co-ed acapella group.
 And it was an acapella collaboration at age 15 with friend Julia Stamey that set McGuire’s path on a new course.
 The girls recorded in the studio of Julia’s father; he happened to be fellow Chapel Hill native Chris Stamey, well-loved musician, singer, songwriter, record producer, and music director, who built a stellar reputation primarily on infectious power pop and rock, playing with Alex Chilton (Big Star), Mitch Easter (Let’s Active and R.E.M. producer), the dBs, the seminal band he formed with Peter Holsapple, and was instrumental in the development of the R.E.M. sound.

 McGuire said Stamey “noticed my ability to hold down the alto part, as well as my performance of the solo.
 From there he asked me if I would consider singing some demos for him” and a mentorship and collaboration was born.

 Stamey wrote the radio play Occasional Shivers, “a re-imagining of the language of the Great American Songbook, where jazz meets pop against a backdrop of a 1960s Manhattan love story” and asked McGuire, then 16, to contribute lead vocals.
 The play aired on Christmas Day 2016 on over 100 public radio stations nationwide.
-In 2017 Stamey produced her first solo album at Modern Recording to limited edition release and is producing her forthcoming album, “Yours, Millie McGuire” which can be previewed here.
+In 2017 Stamey produced her first solo album at Modern Recording to limited edition release and has produced her debut album, “Yours, Millie McGuire” which can be streamed here.